mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ### Web
 1. Visit [nord-configs-crafter](https://wg-nord.pages.dev/) or the remake at [nord-configs](https://nord-configs.onrender.com/).
 2. Follow the steps to generate configs.
-3. Add your private key manually for extra security.

 ## Contributing
 Want to help?
 Open issues or submit pull requests on GitHub.